 I have been a business owner for over three decades, buying, selling and designing cafes.
-I have met and collaborated with many other business owners and no matter which one of us you talk to, regardless of where we are in the cycle of our business - start up or established, we all have the same challenge - our employees.
+I have met and collaborated with many other business owners and no matter which one of us you talk to, regardless of where we are in the cycle of our business, we all have the same challenge - our employees.